rust-lang/rust-wiki-backup/Doc-detailed-release-notes.md

 The `Send` trait, one of the built-in 'kinds', is now called `Owned`. `Owned` types contain no managed or borrowed pointers.
 The little-known trait previously called `Owned` is now called `Durable`. `Durable` types contain no borrowed pointers (though in the future they will probably allow borrowed pointers to the `static` region).
 All `Owned` types are `Durable`.

 The declarative language for .rc files has been [removed](https://mail.mozilla.org/pipermail/rust-dev/2012-December/002679.html).
+The biggest practical implication of this change is that, for projects using 'companion modules', a `project.rc` combined with `project.rs`, the companion module (`project.rs`) will not be loaded automatically.
+You should copy the contents of `project.rs` into `project.rc` and delete `project.rs`.

 The `move` keyword is no longer needed under normal circumstances and should be considered deprecated.
 Types that are not implicitly copyable now move by default.